nilesr/Mako-server/README.md

 ## Current issues

-SSL/TLS connections can sometimes be unusually slow.
-I am currently looking into this.
+SSL/TLS thread not stopping with the rest of the server.
+This cannot be reliabley fixed until Paste updates to python 3.
+I will be looking into other ways to solve this issue

 ## Installation